Floods Devastate Myanmar

 Nearly one million people throughout Myanmar have now been affected by widespread flooding.
 The BBC News reports officials as saying, “The government says up to 100 people have died, and 1.2 million acres of rice fields have been destroyed.”

 Christians have been among those impacted by the widespread flooding.
 Half of Rakhine State in central Myanmar has been flooded and 15 Christian households are now displaced, reports Khan.
 In Butitaung, five households of believers were destroyed and 200 believers displaced.
-Rohingya villages have also been greatly affected, but news from their area is difficult to obtain.
+A primarily Muslim ethnic group, who live in the Buddhist dominated Myanmar. villages have also been greatly affected, but news from their area is difficult to obtain.
 All means of transportation to the area have been suspended.
 Ministry workers are unable to reach the affected families.

 Among those affected in Hakha, the capital city of Christian-majority Chin State, Kahn reports that about 50 believers’ houses were damaged or destroyed by landslides.
 In Falam City, a landslide damaged 10 believers’ homes and two stories of the Chin Christian Institute.
 It is estimated that hundreds of houses have been destroyed in Paletwa City in southern Chin state.
 “We’re still yet to receive more information, but a pastor’s wife told me that thousands of Christians here have been displaced,” Khan adds.